murribu/wcsb/src/notes/meetings.2024-05-20.md

 - [[people.board.Donna Clements]] [was disappointed](https://x.com/murribu/status/1792717239646585144) at the assumption that teachers' pay would need to be cut in response to a lower budget.
 She [echoed](https://x.com/murribu/status/1792717793605108139) [[people.pol.Barb Sturgeon]]'s suggestion that there should be an external audit.

-- [[Superintendent Golden|people.admin.Jason Golden]] [confirmed](https://x.com/murribu/status/1792718324377522328) that if our budget is less than $555, we will have to either cut services or salaries.
+- [[Superintendent Golden|people.o.Jason Golden]] [confirmed](https://x.com/murribu/status/1792718324377522328) that if our budget is less than $555, we will have to either cut services or salaries.

 - [[people.board.Eric Welch]] also [verified](https://x.com/murribu/status/1792718699591561713) that the district is externally audited every year.
 The only recent finding was that the district was too conservative with their budget.